Saptarshi1984/scrimba-popchoice/README.md

 ## **📌 Project Description**

-PopChoice is an AI-powered movie recommendation app built as part of the **Scrimba - The AI Engineer Path** course.
+PopChoice is an AI-powered movie recommendation app built as part of the **"Scrimba - The AI Engineer Path"** course.
 It combines modern frontend development with AI-driven search and recommendation logic.

 Users can simply enter their movie preferences in plain English, and PopChoice uses a combination of **OpenAI’s chat completions**, **embeddings**, and **vector similarity search** (via Supabase) to deliver relevant movie suggestions.